Ketamine Therapy in Houston, TX

 As the work unfolds, many clients come to understand the process differently than they expected going in.

-• That it was not what they feared.
-The medicine session was supported by a trained clinician, and they were not alone with whatever came up.
+- That it was not what they feared.
+The medicine session was supported by a trained ketamine therapist, and they were not alone with whatever came up.

-• That the preparation mattered more than they anticipated.
+- That preparation mattered more than they anticipated.
 Having a clear intention and clinical framework going in changed the quality of what the medicine surfaced.

-• That integration was where the real shift happened.
+- That integration therapy was where the real shift happened.
 The medicine opened a door; the therapy work afterward allowed them to walk through it.

 Making Meaning After the Medicine